jsalt2020-asrdiar/jsalt2020_simulate/EXAMPLES.md

         - Overlap time ratio is randomly picked from 0 to 0.3 s.
         - Silence is randomly inserted between neighboring utterances with a probability of 0.1.
 - The current configuration was determined based on this doc https://docs.google.com/document/d/13WJvQAnYBj9n-7jSotqVvflYUqaZuUnL/edit?ts=5ef2b658 as well as feedback from Zili (thanks Zili).
+- Two things must be noted regarding the overlap time ratio.
+    - Each utterance of the original LibriSpeech corpus is assumed not to contain silence for simplicity, which is not actually true.
+Ideally, the overlap time ratio should be calculated based on forced alignment results.
+This is currently put in the backlog.
+    - The actual overlap time ration can be lower than the target overlap time ratio due to the variation of utterance lengths.
+For example, imagine mixing a 20-s utterance and a 5-s utterance.
+The maximum overlap time ratio that can be achieved is 5/20=0.25.

 ## 3. Experiment reproducibility